-In an effort to decrease the rate of childhood obesity in the United States, the USDA made changes to the National School Breakfast and Lunch Program and to the amount and types of foods and drinks allowed during the school day.
-Carbonated beverages are not permitted in early ed/elementary school at any time and are limited in the high school.
+To decrease the rate of childhood obesity in the United States, the USDA made changes to the National School Breakfast and Lunch Program and to the amount and types of foods and drinks allowed during the school day.
+Carbonated beverages are not permitted in early ed/elementary school at any time and are limited_in the high school.
 A lunch must include a fruit and/or vegetable along with at least two to three other items with a total of at least three food components to count as a meal.
 Breakfast must include at least three meal components to count as a meal.
 Fried foods will be limited.